railsgirls/guides.railsgirls.com/_posts/2012-04-30-commenting.markdown

 has_many :comments
 {% endhighlight %}

-The comment also has to know that it belongs to an idea.So open app/models/comment.rb and after
+The comment also has to know that it belongs to an idea.
+So open app/models/comment.rb and after
 {% highlight ruby %}
 class Comment < ActiveRecord::Base
 {% endhighlight %}